Loading NuWatt Energy...

 C-corporations with high taxable income benefit most, since they can directly deduct MACRS against corporate income at the 21% federal rate plus 6.99% CT corporation business tax rate.
 S-corporations and multi-member LLCs also benefit, as depreciation deductions pass through to owners/shareholders via K-1s.
 Nonprofits and public entities cannot use MACRS directly but benefit indirectly through PPA/lease structures where the for-profit system owner claims MACRS and passes savings through lower rates.

-Connecticut offers several additional tax benefits that stack with MACRS: (1) Sales tax exemption -- solar equipment is exempt from the 6.35% CT sales tax, saving over $25,000 on a $405,000 system.
-(2) Property tax -- many CT municipalities offer negotiated PILOT (Payment in Lieu of Taxes) agreements for commercial solar, with terms varying by town.
-(3) ZREC/LREC programs provide long-term revenue contracts.
-These exemptions apply automatically (sales tax) or by application (PILOT) and do not reduce the MACRS depreciable basis.
+Connecticut offers several benefits that stack with MACRS: (1) Sales tax exemption -- solar equipment is exempt from the 6.35% CT sales tax, saving over $25,000 on a $405,000 system.
+(2) Property tax -- Connecticut has no blanket statewide exemption, but many municipalities negotiate PILOT (Payment in Lieu of Taxes) agreements for commercial solar, with terms varying by town.
+(3) Revenue programs under Energize CT -- the current Non-Residential Renewable Energy Solutions (NRES) tariff for new systems (which replaced the ZREC/LREC auctions), legacy ZREC/LREC contracts on prior awards, and the Energy Storage Solutions (ESS) incentive for paired batteries.
+The sales-tax exemption applies automatically; PILOT and program revenue require application.
+None of these reduce the MACRS depreciable basis.

 Full commercial solar guide for Connecticut: ZREC/LREC programs, ITC stacking, financing, and ROI for CT businesses.

-National MACRS guide: 5-year schedule, bonus depreciation phase-down, and depreciable basis calculations.
+National MACRS guide: 5-year schedule, 100% first-year bonus depreciation, and depreciable basis calculations.

 Up to $1,220,000 in Year 1 deductions.
 How Section 179 compares to MACRS for commercial solar installations.